 You should bathe your Yorkie once every two to four weeks.
 If your puppy is particularly adventurous or has a longer Yorkie haircut, you may find additional baths are necessary.
 But try to avoid bathing more frequently than once every one to two weeks, and use a good leave-in conditioner to keep your dog’s skin and coat moisturized between baths.

 Overbathing is a common cause of Yorkie skin conditions, and too many baths will quickly dry out your dog’s skin.
-When bathed too little, however, a Yorkie’s skin coat will become matted, gather lots of dirt, and start to smell.
+When bathed too little, however, a Yorkie’s skin coat will become matted, gather lots of dirt, and start to stink.

 >> Keep reading: How to Groom a Yorkie: DIY Grooming Tips for Yorkshire Terriers